 By the time they are four weeks old, Gorecki introduces the puppies to pheasant wings.
 Around five weeks, she starts retrieving activities with them, which continue until they go to their new homes at about eight weeks or so.

 Once the puppies are eating solid food, Gorecki and her husband start on potty training.
 They go out every two hours, when they wake up, and after eating or drinking.
 This is a huge commitment but, says Gorecki, “by the time they leave here, they are 85- or 90-percent potty trained.”

 Then there are trips to the veterinarian to get tails docked, dewclaws removed, shots and de-worming.

-Leading the Pack Of course, the adult dogs need attention, too.
+Of course, the adult dogs need attention, too.
 Since Gorecki and her dogs go to field trials, training goes on year round.
 But Gorecki wouldn't have it any other way.
 “I love to hunt and train dogs,” she says.

 In talking to Gorecki, there are a lot of things she loves about her puppies, her dogs and dog breeding.
 But is there one favorite thing about her job?
 Gorecki immediately comes up with not one, but two answers.
 “When the puppies are born and you get to be there and see them come into the world.
 They're so precious,” she says.
 “And my next favorite is when I've been training a dog and they bring back their first shot bird.”

 She has to think a little harder to find her least favorite.
 It's when she has to reprimand a dog or puppy because it's done something it shouldn't have-like eating a CD.
 “I don't like to disappoint them at all,” she says with a laugh.

 On the other hand, says Gorecki, it's often enough just to give a misbehaving animal a look.
 Springers are known to be easy to train.
 “They're very eager-to-please dogs,” she says.